Bun vs. NPM, Yarn, pnpm, and others

 rm yarn.lock

-To install your dependencies using Bun, use bun install
+To install your dependencies using Bun, simply run:

-For additional information and options, please refer to the official documentation of the bun install
+For more detailed information and additional options, consult the official documentation of the bun install

 command.

-Adding a package using Bun can easily be done using the bun add
+Adding packages with Bun is a breeze using the bun add

 bun add tailwindcss autoprefixer postcss

-For additional information and options, please refer to the official documentation of the bun add
+For more information and options, refer to the official documentation of the bun add

 command.